Different types of MS

 Relapsing remitting MS

-The majority of people with MS (around 85%) are diagnosed with the relapsing remitting form.
-This means that they will have periods when symptoms flare up aggressively - known as a relapse, an attack or an exacerbation - followed by periods of good or complete recovery - a remission.
+Around 85 in 100 people are diagnosed with relapsing remitting MS. This means that they will have periods when symptoms flare up aggressively – known as a relapse, an attack or an exacerbation – followed by periods of good or complete recovery – a remission.

 Relapses are episodes of new or worsening symptoms lasting at least 24 hours, but usually anything from a few days to a number of weeks or months.
 Some relapses are relatively mild, but some are more severe.
 Symptoms usually improve and may go away completely as the body repairs itself.
 Relapses may be treated with steroids in the first few days to speed up recovery.